AchrafTalibiDev/SchoolManagementSys/README.md

-#School Management System
+# School Management System
-  Desktop application
+  Desktop application</br>
-  This project was developed for Computer Programming using #Java Swing
+  This project was developed for Computer Programming using #Java Swing</br>

-#100% Java
+# 100% Java </br>

-#It's connecting to the database via JPA(Java Persistence API).
+It's connecting to the database via JPA(Java Persistence API).</br>

-#This project aims to develop a School Management System that can be used to automate the school's management.
+#This project aims to develop a School Management System that can be used to automate the school's management.</br>

-Database(JDBC, Mysql.)
+Database(JDBC, Mysql.)</br>
-Database Driver
+Database Driver</br>

 MAVEN installation https://maven.apache.org/download.cgi